The vast majority of failed projects and bankrupt companies had a plan and followed it. So why do these projects and companies end up failing?

 Begin by making a thorough identification of potential risks that could realistically occur.
 Depending on what kind of contingency plan you’re putting together, these could be all the risks that could impact your business, or the risks that could delay or disrupt a specific project or product.

-For example, in terms of business-level contingency planning, you could list out:
+For example, in terms of business-level contingency planning, you could list a variety of negative events including:

 Response options